 When designing and planning rigging work for entertainment, having a rigging software will make your life much easier.
 A lot can go into the design of rigging structure, including lighting design, sound design, set design, anchor points, dynamic loading and specifications for the venue.
 Clients often want more weight, for less anchor points which can be a difficult balance to achieve - particularly working by hand.
 The nature of this temporary work, means you need to be able to design these staging structures in a a quick and efficient manner.

-An easy-to-use software will help you calculate and analyse the safety of your rigging structure in a matther of seconds.
+will help you calculate and analyse the safety of your rigging structure in a matther of seconds.